maishiroma/MCServerBootstrap/README.md

 4. Enable the following APIs in the GCP Console:
     - `Compute Engine API`
-5. Refer to this [example](./example) directory and configure it, keeping in mind of:
+5. Create a Terraform directoty, using this [example](./example) as a basis.
+Make sure to keep these in mind:
     - Change the __project name__ in `main.tf` if you are not using the project name in there.
     - Create a `terraform.tfvars` and define the following values:
         - `creds_json`